darkobits/formation/docs/getting-started/example.md

 For those readers who want to see a fully functional, real world, not-in-any-way-contrived example before diving into the rest of this guide,  the following has been provided.

 In this example, we will be refactoring a component that renders a U.S. address form.
-The form has the following requirements:
+The form has the following requirements, which cannot be altered by the refactor:

 * It must have fields for name, street address, city, state, and postal code.
 * All fields are required.